This post may contain affiliate links.

 The only question I have about the ingredients is the iceberg lettuce.
 I've always thought lettuce had zero nutrients; it's just heavy in water, right?
 I was wrong.
 Iceberg lettuce contains copper, zinc, vitamins A, K and C, thiamin, vitamin B6 and B9, and it's a good source of fiber.
 Go figure.

 Once again, Darwin's has created a healthy, balanced, raw meal for our dogs.

 So given what I shared about warming and cooling foods, you're probably wondering how my dogs did on the lamb?
 We received enough for a full day of raw lamb, which is plenty to tell if the dogs will do okay on the protein.
 And they did.
 No one had a reaction.
 Yayyy!!!

 I would love to add this to my dogs' diet to give them something new.
 Although Rodrigo did well on his meal, I would give him half the recommended feeding amount due to its “hot” nature, slowly introducing him to this protein.
 The other dogs will happily enjoy a full meal.

-When you visit DarwinsPet.com, you may be dismayed by the price of the lamb; it's the most expensive of Darwin's recipes at $5.95/pound.
+When you visit DarwinsPet.com, you may be dismayed by the price of the lamb; it's the most expensive of Darwin's recipes at $5.95/pound (in 2017), each package is two pounds.
 However, when I checked my other raw brands, I saw that the Natural Selections lamb is more affordable than my other sources, all of which are only providing lamb meat – I'd have to mix up the ingredients to make it a balanced meal, adding to the cost.